singhpratyush/index-search-query/README.md

+# Index Search Query

+Inverted Index, Query Formulation and Ranking from Scratch in Python.

-# Information Retrieval Lab
+> Part of Information Retrieval Lab (Autumn 2017-18)

-> Autumn 2017-18

-## Lab 1: The Inverted Index
+## Part 1: The Inverted Index

 ### Dataset